How to Grow Chrysanthemums for Fall Color

 Chrysanthemums can be grown from cuttings from existing plants.
 Make your cutting at least 4 inches long, making sure that it has leaves.
 Place the cutting in a soilless mix and keep it outdoors in a sunny spot until it develops roots at which time you can transplant it into a small container filled with regular potting soil.
 Fertilize it every week for two or three weeks, then plant it directly into your garden.
 It should flower in the fall.

-Mums can also be grown from seed.
+Mums can also be grown from .
 Start your seeds indoors 6 to 8 weeks before your last frost.
-You can transplant them into your garden after your last spring frost.
+Cover them with 1/8 inch soil and keep moist.
+Germination should occur in 2 to 3 weeks.
+You can transplant your seedlings into your garden after your last spring frost. seed

 Questions & Answers